LimJH2002/leetcode-bot/README.md

 # LeetCode Progress Bot

-This bot is designed to keep track of a group's daily progress on LeetCode problems.
-Members of the group can declare their completion, and the bot will monitor this.
-Penalties are applied for missed days unless credits are available.
+The LeetCode Progress Bot assists coding groups with their LeetCode challenges, ensuring consistent progress.
+With the addition of a penalty and credit system, members are encouraged to complete problems daily.

+## Features:

+- **Daily Progress Tracking**: Members can declare their completion of daily challenges.
+- **Penalty System**: A $10 penalty is applied for days missed, unless credits are available.
+- **Credit System**: Consistently solve challenges to earn up to three credits, which can be used in lieu of penalties.

 ## Commands:

-- **/start, /hello**: Start the bot and add your username to the group members.
+- **/start, /hello**: Start the bot and add your username to the group members list.
-- **/add @username**: Add a specified user to the group members list by mentioning them.
+- **/add @username**: Include a specified user to the group members list.
 - **/add ME**: Add yourself to the group members list.
-- **/members**: Show the list of all group members.
+- **/members**: Display the list of all group members.
 - **/daily**: Declare your daily LeetCode completion and see your current credits.
 - **/username**: Check your current Telegram username.
-- **/status**: Check your daily progress, penalties, and credits.
+- **/status**: Review your daily progress, penalties, and credits.
-- **/clearCredits**: Clear your saved credits.
+- **/clearCredits**: Reset your saved credits.
-- **/help**: Display the list of commands.
+- **/help**: View the list of available commands.

-## Credit System:
+## Credit System Breakdown:

-Members can earn up to three credits by declaring their LeetCode completion for three days consecutively.
-If a member misses a day, a credit will be used up instead of applying a penalty.
-If the member doesn't have any credits left, a $10 penalty will be applied.

-Remember, consistency is key!
-Keep solving and keep learning.
+1. **Earning Credits**: Declare your daily LeetCode completion to earn a credit.
+Accumulate up to three credits.
+2. **Using Credits**: Missed a day?
+A credit is used instead of incurring a penalty if available.
+3. **Penalty**: If no credits remain and you miss a day, a $10 penalty is applied.

+## Why Use This Bot?

+Consistency is key in coding and problem-solving.
+This bot ensures you stay on track with your daily LeetCode challenges.
+Continue your problem-solving journey and happy coding!